-Land protection options to legally preserve your land are made available by CLC.
-These include the Conservation Easement, which can also bring important tax benefits, such as an income tax deduction and reduced property and estate taxes.
+Land protection options to legally preserve your land are made available by Cardinal.
+These include the Conservation Easement and fee simple land preservation, which can bring important tax benefits, such as an income tax deduction and reduced property and estate taxes, and other tax incentives.
 If you decide to take action now, you can rest assured that your desires to preserve your land are legally established.

 What is a Conservation Easement?
 A Conservation Easement (CE) provides a time-honored and legal way for families to preserve their lands.
 It assures landowners that their wishes for preservation of their property will be honored forever.

-- The CE is a legal document -- an agreement between the landowner and the land trust that accepts it.
-It is a deed restriction that permanently limits a property's future uses.
+- A conservation easement is a legal document — an agreement between the landowner and the land trust that accepts it.
+It is a deed restriction that permanently limits a property’s future uses.

 - Each CE document is individually drafted to meet the personal needs of the landowner.

-- The CE is donated to a qualified land trust, which in turn agrees to monitor the land to assure that the conditions of the easement are met over time.
+- The CE is donated or transferred in a bargain sale to Cardinal which in turn agrees to monitor the land to assure that the conditions of the easement are met over time.